-- In July 2019 the United States Centers for Disease Control and Prevention (CDC), United States Food and Drug Administration, state and local health jurisdictions and other clinical and public health partners began investigation [of] outbreaks of lung injury associated with e-cigarette product use, or vaping.
-In September 2019, the CDC activated its Emergency Operations Center to aid in the investigation of the multi-state outbreak.
-As of February 18, 2020, CDC reported a total of two thousand eight hundred seven cases of hospitalized e-cigarette, or vaping, product use associated lung injury (EVALI) cases, and sixty-eight deaths in twenty-nine states and the District of Columbia.
-Twenty-seven cases of lung injury, including two deaths have been reported in Washington state. - As part of the investigation into the multistate outbreak of lung disease associated with the use of vapor products, a recent study cited by the CDC conducted laboratory tests of fifty-one samples of fluid collected from the lungs of patients with vaping-associated lung disease from sixteen states.
+Twenty-seven cases of lung injury, including two deaths have been reported in Washington state.

+- As part of the investigation into the multistate outbreak of lung disease associated with the use of vapor products, a recent study cited by the CDC conducted laboratory tests of fifty-one samples of fluid collected from the lungs of patients with vaping-associated lung disease from sixteen states.
 Forty-nine samples contained vitamin E acetate, providing direct evidence of vitamin E acetate at the primary site of the injury in the lungs.
 Vitamin E acetate is a chemical that is used as an additive or thickening ingredient in vapor products.
 THC was identified in forty-seven of fifty samples and nicotine was identified in thirty of forty-seven samples.
 None of a range of other potential chemicals of concern was detected in the samples, but evidence is not yet sufficient to rule out the contribution of other chemicals, substances or product sources to the disease.
-The CDC has identified vitamin E acetate as a chemical of concern and recommends that vitamin E acetate not be added to any vapor products.

-• During the 2020 legislative session, the governor submitted request legislation (SB 6254) aimed at increasing regulation of vapor products in Washington.
+The CDC has identified vitamin E acetate as a chemical of concern and recommends that vitamin E acetate not be added to any vapor products. - During the 2020 legislative session, the governor submitted request legislation (SB 6254) aimed at increasing regulation of vapor products in Washington.
 The bill included a ban of vitamin E acetate, however the legislature failed to pass SB 6254.
 Due to the clear association of vitamin E acetate with EVALI and absent legislative action to ban vitamin E acetate the SBOH determined that continuing a ban is necessary to protect the public health, safety and welfare.

 Consistent with the statutory authority provided to the Board by HB 2826, and upon the determination of the SBOH that vitamin E acetate is a drug of concern and should be banned, the Board adopted an emergency rule on May 27, 2020 as WAC 314-55-1065 prohibiting the use of vitamin E acetate.
+That emergency rule has been extended.

-This emergency rules provides that no person including, but not limited to, a person licensed under chapter 69.50 RCW, may sell, offer for sale, or possess with intent to sell, or offer for sale vapor products containing vitamin E acetate.
+The extension of this emergency rule provides that no person including, but not limited to, a person licensed under chapter 69.50 RCW, may sell, offer for sale, or possess with intent to sell, or offer for sale vapor products containing vitamin E acetate.
 The foregoing prohibition applies to the sale, offer for sale, or possession with intent to sell or offer for sale vapor products containing vitamin E acetate at any location or by any means in this state including, but not limited to, by means of a telephonic or other method of voice transmission, the mail or any other delivery service, or the internet or other online service.

 The Board has the authority and responsibility to adopt rules for the preservation of public health.
-The immediate adoption of rule that prohibits the use of vitamin E acetate and preserves of public health, safety and general welfare is necessary.
-Therefore, the immediate adoption of a rule prohibiting the use of vitamin E acetate is necessary.
+The immediate extension of rule that prohibits the use of vitamin E acetate and preserves of public health, safety and general welfare is necessary.
+Therefore, the immediate extension of a rule prohibiting the use of vitamin E acetate is necessary.